Subject Co-ordinators: Mrs K Fuller & Mr S McConnachie

-At Coldean Primary we deliver a Religious Education curriculum that is accessible to all and that will maximise the outcomes for every child so that they develop their knowledge and understanding about a range of religions.
+At Coldean Primary we aim to deliver a Religious Education curriculum that is accessible to all and that will maximise the outcomes for every child so that they develop their knowledge and understanding about a range of religions.

 As a result of this, they will become independent and responsible members of society who understand and explore big questions about life.
 They will learn about different beliefs, why people worship in the way they do and what difference this makes to how they live.
 This will help them to make sense of religion, reflect on their own ideas and ways of living.

 We provide our children with opportunities to learn about and from religions and worldviews in local, national and global contexts, to discover, explore and consider different answers to questions.
-They will be equipped with systematic knowledge and understanding of a range of religions and world views, enabling them to develop their ideas, values and identities.
+They will be equipped with systematic knowledge and understanding of a range of religions and worldviews, enabling them to develop their ideas, values and identities.

 We offer a broad curriculum that encourages respect, tolerance and understanding of different faiths.